Stable closed geodesics and stable figure-eights in convex hypersurfaces: Summary of Key Ideas

+In \cref{sec:BevelingOrigamiModel} we will study how wedges help to twist the parallel transport map of a geodesic.
+We will use wedges to construct polytopes whose doubles will contain twisted tubes.
+This will lead to a proof of \cref{thm:StableClosedGeodesicPosCurv}.
+This section can be read independently from the subsequent sections of the paper.

+In \cref{sec:StabilityOfGeodesicBouquets}, we will define parallel defect kernels, relate them to the stability of geodesic bouquets, and compute the parallel defect kernels of the kind of geodesic loops that we will construct to prove \cref{thm:Stable2LoopPosCurv}.
+In \cref{sec:ProductBilliardTraj} we will analyze the stability of product billiard trajectories using parallel defect kernels.

-In \cref{sec:Stable2Loop}, we construct stable figure-eights in the doubles of polytopes with dimensions 3, 4 and 5 using bevelings, origami models and a slight generalization of some ideas from \cref{sec:Semigroup}.
-Then we combine these constructions into stable figure-eights in polytopes of all higher dimensions using the techniques of \cref{sec:Semigroup}, and complete our proof of our main result.
+In \cref{sec:Stable2Loop}, we will construct stable figure eights in the doubles of polytopes with dimensions 3, 4 and 5 using wedges and product billiard trajectories.
+Finally, we will combine these constructions into stable figure eights in polytopes of all higher dimensions using product billiard trajectories, and complete our proof of \cref{thm:Stable2LoopPosCurv}.